 YouTube will automatically put your channel into one category or another at their discretion.
 If they cannot determine this then they may simply delete your channel in order to comply with the rulings from the FTC.
-All of that hard work that you placed into your channel to grow an audience is now gone!
+All of the hard work that you placed into your channel to grow an audience is now gone!

-YouTube blocking a “General” catagory.
+YouTube blocking a “General” category.

 YouTube has given this multi-factor analysis system to help determine if your video is kid-friendly or not.
 Let’s see if it applies to us.

 Subject matter of the online service.

 This is a hard one.
 I talk about things like this but I also talk about repair on this blog.
 Too vague let’s move on.

 Is my video content child-friendly?
 EH?
 Too vague move on!

 Animated character or child activities

 Oh, fuck you!
 You can’t pull this old troupe out saying that cartoon animated characters are just for children.
 That is literally what is holding American animation back from being as a part of the culture as Japanese Anime.
 Just because the character is animated does NOT give you the right to throw my fursona into the child category.